 I have just sent the following email to Statistics Canada:

 The anonymous commenter on this post has suggested I am comparing apples and oranges.
 However, the commenter has provided no evidence as to why their interpretation of the data is correct.
-This is one of the reasons why I suspect the commenter is from the Alberta Alliance - no corroboration for any assertions made.
+This is one of the reasons why I suspect the commenter is from the Alberta Alliance - no corroboration for any assertions made.1 message

 The other reason I suspect our anonymous friend is AAP is that they refer to Alberta Alliance leader Paul Hinman simply as "Paul".